gear-foundation/gear-wiki/docs/examples/lottery.md

 ## User interface

-A [Ready-to-Use application](https://lottery.gear-tech.io/) example provides a user interface that interacts with [Lottery](https://github.com/gear-dapps/lottery) smart contract running in Gear Network.
+A [Ready-to-Use application](https://lottery.gear-tech.io/) example provides a user interface that interacts with [Game of chance](https://github.com/gear-dapps/lottery) smart contract running in Gear Network.

-This video demonstrates how to configure and run Lottery application on your own and explains the user interaction workflow: **https://youtu.be/35StUMjbdFc**
+This video demonstrates how to configure and run Game application on your own and explains the user interaction workflow: **https://youtu.be/35StUMjbdFc**

 ![img alt](./img/Lottery.png)

-A Lottery application source code is available on [GitHub](https://github.com/gear-tech/gear-js/tree/master/apps/lottery).
+A game application source code is available on [GitHub](https://github.com/gear-tech/gear-js/tree/master/apps/lottery).

 ### Configure basic dApp in .env: